bean-mhm/beva/README.md

 ## Note

 These demos don't necessarily follow the best practices for making larger applications.
-Buffer and image memory management is very naive, and the code could certainly be rewritten to be much more organized.
+Buffer and image memory management is very naive (not using beva's memory management classes), and the code could certainly be rewritten to be much more organized.
 These are just there to show you how beva can be used.